LegenDu/MachineLearning-BasicAlgorithms/LogisticRegression:NaiveBayesClassifier/README.txt

     d.
 Plots will be show in pop-up windows
     * There will be three plots for each vocabulary size, total 33 plots

+5. To run code for Logistic Regression vs Regularized Logistic Regression (Breast Cancer, Spambase, Diabetes Datasets):
+	a.
+Open the terminal
+	b.
+Switch directories to this folder
+	c.
+Run the command -->
+        Breast Cancer: python3 RegularizedLogisticRegression.py BreastCancer
+        Spambase: python3 RegularizedLogisticRegression.py Spambase
+        Diabetes: python3 RegularizedLogisticRegression.py Diabetes
+    d.
+Results will be printed to the console